SaiprasadKrishnamurthy/springboot-manifest-maven-plugin/README.md

 </plugin>
 ```

-### The generated GIT Manifests HTML will look like this (which can be bundled into any springboot JAR file)
+### The generated GIT Manifests HTML will look like this (which can be bundled into any JAR file)
 ## Versions Summary screen
 <img src="summary.png" width=800 height=600 />